 Analysis of Forkhead Box Protein-3 (Foxp3) in Allergic Rhinitis Patients

-Utomo, Bambang Suprayogi Resi and Hatta, Mochammad and Pratiwi, Sutji and Massi, Muhammad Nasrum and Marlina, Lina and Simanjuntak, Erica Gilda Minawati (2018) Analysis of Forkhead Box Protein-3 (Foxp3) in Allergic Rhinitis Patients.
+Utomo, Bambang Suprayogi Resi and Hatta, Mochammad and Pratiwi, Sutji and Massi, Muhammad Nasrum and Marlina, Lina and Simanjuntak, Erica Gilda Misnawati (2018) Analysis of Forkhead Box Protein-3 (Foxp3) in Allergic Rhinitis Patients.
 International Journal of Otolaryngology and Head & Neck Surgery, 7 (4). pp. 228-236.
 ISSN 2168 5460

 [img] Text